crabisoft/git-pulse/README.md

 Other commands: `npm run db:deploy` (apply), `npm run db:studio` (Prisma data browser).

-**Rewritten migrations** — a migration already applied on a dev database, then rewritten before being released, leaves that database ahead of the migrations
-directory: `migrate deploy` then refuses, both because the objects already exist and because `_prisma_migrations` holds a row no directory matches.
-One-off SQL to undo it lives in `back/prisma/manual/`, to run by hand (`make psql`, then `\i <file>`) before deploying again.
-Those scripts are catch-up tools for already-played migrations, not part of the migration chain.
+**Rewritten migrations** — nothing is released yet, so a migration is amended in place rather than superseded by a corrective one.
+A dev database that already applied the previous version is then ahead of the files in two ways: its schema differs, and `_prisma_migrations` holds the old checksum, which makes `migrate deploy` refuse before it looks at anything else.

+Catch-up SQL goes under `back/prisma/manual/`, **git-ignored**: such a script is written for one developer's database state and would be replayed as part of the chain by nobody.
+Run it by hand (`make psql`, then `\i <file>`).

+It only covers the schema — re-recording an amended migration is left to `prisma migrate resolve --applied <name>`, which records it with the checksum Prisma computes itself instead of one written down by hand. `make db-reset` remains the alternative whenever the database holds nothing worth keeping.

 ## Roadmap